sanduniRupasinghe/ITP_Project/README.md

 Project Name - Hospital Management System - “Care & Cure Hospitals”

 My function is Blood bank management system in the hospital.
-I implemented the all crud operations in the <b>blood dornsrs management and blood stock management</b>.
+I implemented the all crud operations in the <b>blood Donors Management and Blood Stock Management</b>.

 Technologies used - <b>MERN Stack</b>
    Front End - React